 You know you should exercise, but why does it feel like such a chore to get started?
-The answer, simply put, is your brain.
-These 20 motivation tips will help you master the right mindset.
+The answer – your brain.
+These 20 motivation tips will help you overcome your rut and master the right mindset.

-To the brain, change is unknown = potential danger.
+To the brain, change is unknown which equals potential danger.

 This is why we experience resistance when starting a fitness journey.
 The good news is, while we change our routine, our brain makes new connections to associate with our comfort zone.
-This leads to less resistance.
-To master the mental challenge of exercise, firstly, you need to start.
+This leads to less resistance in the long run.
+To master the mental challenge of exercise, the first thing you need to do is just start.

 Inertia: a tendency to do nothing or remain unchanged.